HomeGymAdvice.comUpdated April 2026

 Browse All Guides

 A barbell is the most efficient tool in strength training.
 Squat, deadlift, bench press, overhead press, row — five compound movements that build more muscle and strength than any equivalent dumbbell or machine programme.
 If you are building a serious home gym, a barbell is the central purchase everything else supports.
+The barbell is where home training becomes genuinely serious.

 ## Quick Picks